hashsploit/clank-plugins/README.md

 # Clank Plugins

-This repository is dedicated for example Lua plugins written for [Clank](https://github.com/hashsploit/clank).
+This repository is dedicated for example and trusted Lua plugins written for [Clank](https://github.com/hashsploit/clank).

+Lua is a simple and lightweight language that has a low entry-barrier for those who are interested in modding/creating customizable events especially for games that utilize a DME server for gameplay.
+It is also widely used in many games as a scripting/modding language.

 ## Plugins